Abi Oyepitan: 2004 Athens Olympics

-At the 2004 Summer Olympics Abi was unfortunate in not making the 100 m final.
+At the 2004 Summer Olympics Oyepitan did not make the 100 m final.
 Running in the faster of the two semi-finals, she finished fifth in her heat with a time of 11.18 s, that equalled LaTasha Colander's fourth placed time that saw her through in the second semi.

-Despite not making that final, her good form gave her confidence for her preferred event the 200 m where she set a personal best in the first round, then comfortably progressed through round two and the semi-final, finishing second in both to Allyson Felix.
+In the 200 m Oyepitan set a personal best in the first round, then comfortably progressed through round two and the semi-final, finishing second in both to Allyson Felix.
 She was passed early on in the final by eventual winner Veronica Campbell and eventually finished joint 7th, but happy with her overall performance.

-Her appearance in the 200 m final was the first women's Olympic sprint final (100 + 200 m) to feature a Brit since Kathy Smallwood-Cook at the Los Angeles Olympics twenty years previously.
+Her appearance in the 200 m final was the first women's Olympic sprint final (100 + 200 m) to feature a Briton since Kathy Smallwood-Cook at the Los Angeles Olympics twenty years previously.
 She was also the only Briton to reach the sprint finals, all of the men failing for the first time in twenty-eight years, despite later going on to win the 4 × 100 m relay.